rupinderkaur20/STA9891-MachineLearningForDataMining/README.md

 - DNA Type
 - Number of Codons
 - Frequencies of 64 codons (64 columns).
 Some Codons are given below:
-    - UUU: codes for amino acid phenylalanine​
+    - UUU: codes for amino acid phenylalanine
-    - CUU: codes for amino acid leucine​
+    - CUU: codes for amino acid leucine
-    - GGU: codes for amino acid valine​
+    - GGU: codes for amino acid valine

 This dataset uses codon frequencies to classify species into different Kingdoms.
 Each codon form a unit of genetic code in DNA or RNA, and they code for different amino acids.
 Few examples can be seen above.

 As for our analysis, we only used a subset of the dataset.
 Because we are doing binary classification, we filtered the observations that only contained the following two classes for Kingdom:
 - Pln (plant) -> 0 (Negative)
-- Vrl (virus)​ -> 1 (Positive)
+- Vrl (virus) -> 1 (Positive)

 The class imbalance ratio is 2523/2831 = 0.89.
 Therefore there was not a big imbalance between the two classes.